 Many patients who have IBD manage their condition well without needing surgery.
 However, Dr. Paonessa might recommend surgery if you’re suffering from chronic IBD or life-threatening complications like massive bleeding, perforation of the bowel, or infection.

-Call Paonessa Colon & Rectal Surgery, PC, to schedule a consultation or book an appointment online today.
+Call Paonessa Colon & Rectal Surgery, PC, to schedule a consultation today.